adamfoneil/ImgCloudPaste/README.md

 You'll notice I have a second tab in the main UI **Images**.
 This is meant to be a history of my uploads.
 There isn't a good "built-in" thumbnail viewer that I'm aware of.
 The `ListView` control might work, but I'm not sure.
 So, next I'd like to get this working so you can quickly access previous uploads.

 I considered adding a feature to let you describe an image with a few words.
-These would be added as blob metadata, searchable from the Images tag.
+These would be added as blob metadata, searchable from the Images tab.